codehawkdevs/Kolkata-Neighborhood-Map/README.md

 In this project, models are put in the file `model.js` located inside the `js` directory.
 The file `app.js` contains the app logic.

-## Demo

-A working demo of this application can be found over [here](https://sdey96.github.io/Kolkata-Neighborhood-Map/).

 ## Libraries Used

 - [Knockout.js](http://knockoutjs.com/)